johnnyw-aws/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/README.md

 ## Setup / Test

-1. Create a TwinMaker workspace
+1. Create a TwinMaker workspace (if reusing an existing one, please ensure it is empty)
    1. Console instructions
       1. Go to https://us-east-1.console.aws.amazon.com/iottwinmaker/home
       2. Click "Create Workspace"